Fabiantjoeaon/portfolio/src/pages/posts/synthesizer/index.md

 attachments:
   - "./synth.mp4"
   - "./synth.JPG"
+tools:
+    - "React"
+    - "Redux"
+    - "Three.js"
+    - "Tone.js"
 ---

 <strong>This project is not finished yet, but you can already play around with it <a target="_blank" href="https://fabiantjoeaon.github.io/sound-shapes">here</a>.</strong>
 <br><br>
 This is a spare-time project of mine, where I explored the possibilities of visualising synthesizer parameters with WebGL.
 The synthezier itself is build using React and Redux.

 <video muted autoplay loop>
   <source src="./synth.mp4" type="video/mp4">